tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 A> **Inputs:**
 A>
 A> - Story
-A> - Additional information and communication
+A> - Additional conversations, analysis and information A>
-A>
 A> **Outputs:**
 A>